KennMujar/Word-Game/README.md

 # Word-Game
-Project in Applications Development and Emerging Technologies
+Project for CS106 Applications Development and Emerging Technologies